Downloads

 Kevin Klauer, DO, EJD

-is currently the President and CEO of Shepherd's Hope Inc, and was formerly the Chief Executive Officer of the American Health Information Management Association and the System Chief Medical Officer HCA Florida and Ocala hospitals.
-He served as CEO of the American Osteopathic Association and the Chief Medical Officer and Chief Risk Officer for TeamHealth.
+is currently the Chief Executive Officer of the American Health Information Management Association and was formerly the System Chief Medical Officer HCA Florida and Ocala hospitals.
+He formerly served as CEO of the American Osteopathic Association and the Chief Medical Officer and Chief Risk Officer for TeamHealth.
 He holds the following faculty appointments: Clinical Asst.
 Professor, Michigan State University College of Osteopathic Medicine; Clinical Asst.
-Professor, Ohio University Heritage College of Osteopathic Medicine; Clinical Asst.
-Orlando College of Osteopathic Medicine.
+Professor, Ohio University Heritage College of Osteopathic Medicine.
 He is the co-author of five risk management books: Bouncebacks: Critical Care, Bouncebacks: Pediatrics, Emergency Medicine; Bouncebacks: Medical and Legal (1at and 2nd Editions) and Risk Management and the Emergency Department: Executive Leadership for Protecting Patients and Hospitals.
 Dr. Klauer also served as the American College of Emergency Physicians Council Speaker and subsequently as a member of their Board of Directors.
 Dr. Klauer earned his Executive JD, with honors, from Concord Law School in 2011.

 You may contact Dr. Klauer with your comments or questions at kevinklauer1@gmail.com.